Tencent/PocketFlow/docs/docs/uq_learner.md

 ## Introduction

 Uniform quantization is widely used for model compression and acceleration.
 Originally the weights in the network are represented by 32-bit float numbers.
 With uniform quantization, low-precision  (e.g., 4 bit, 8 bit) and evenly distributed float numbers are used to approximate the full precision networks.
-For $k$-bit quantization, the memory save can be up to $32/k$.
+For $k$-bit quantization, the memory saving can be up to $32/k$.
 For example, 8 bit quantization reduce the network size by 4 folds with little drop of performance.

  Currently PocketFlow supports two types of uniform quantization learner:

 * `UniformQuantLearner`: the self-developed learner for uniform quantization.
 The learner is carefully optimized with various extensions and variations supported.

 * `UniformQuantTFLearner`:  a wrapper based on the [quantization aware training](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/quantize) in TensorFlow.
 The wrapper currently only supports 8-bit quantization, enjoying 4x reduction of memory and approximately 3x times speed up of inference.